 Is natural minor just minor?

-In short, yes it is.
-Natural minor is just minor.
-But what is natural minor?
 There are three types of minor scales: Natural minor, Harmonic minor and Melodic minor.
 Natural minor means that we have a pure minor scale without any notes changed.
 To get the harmonic minor scale you need to sharpen the 7th scale degree and for melodic minor, you need to sharpen both the 6th and 7th scale degrees.

 How do you make a relative major scale?

-Fun fact: If you know how to make a minor scale, then you already have all the notes that are in the major scale as well.
+Fun fact: If you know how to make a minor scale, then you already have all the notes that are in the major scale or Ionian scale as well.
 To make a major scale in any key you need to follow this fixed formula of whole and half steps: Whole Step – Whole Step – Half Step – Whole Step – Whole Step – Whole Step – Half Step.

 C major scale example